mspncp/gosu-wiki/C---Tutorial.md

 [[angles2.png|alt=Angles in Gosu]]

   * `Player::accelerate` makes use of the `offsetX`/`offsetY` functions.
 They are similar to what some people use sin/cos for: For example, if something moved 100 pixels per frame at an angle of 30°, it would pass `offsetX(30, 100)` pixels horizontally and `offsetY(30, 100)` pixels vertically per frame.
-  * When loading BMP files, Gosu replaces `#ff00ff` (fuchsia/magenta; that really ugly pink) with transparent pixels.
+  * When loading BMP files, Gosu replaces `#ff00ff` (fuchsia/magenta/'magic pink') with transparent pixels.
   * Note that `drawRot` puts the *center* of the image at `x, y` - *not* the upper left corner, as with draw.
 Also, the player is drawn at `z = 1`, i.e. over the background.
 We'll replace these magic numbers with something better later.
 Also, see the reference for all the drawing methods and arguments.
   * `Gosu::wrap(what, min, max)` maps a value inside the *min..max* range.
-If the player leaves the screen on the left side, he will enter it from the right side etc. -- if you wanted to disable this "wraparound" feature, you could use `Gosu::clamp(what, min, max)` instead.
+If the player leaves the screen on the left side, they will re-appear from the right side etc. -- if you want to disable this wraparound, use `Gosu::clamp(what, min, max)` instead.
-  * The player just loads the image straight in the initializer list, unlike the Window which did it a bit more complicated.
+  * The player just loads the image straight in the initializer list, unlike the Window which used a pointer.

 #### 2.2.
 Integrating Player with the Window